yotarok/bobbin/examples/gcp/README.md

   1. For datasets (denoted as "DATASET\_BUCKET" in the followings),
   1. and for training results (denoted as "JOB\_LOG\_BUCKET).
 - bobbin code repo cloned in the local machine.
+- installation of Google Cloud SDK.
+- installation of some tools on the local machines: ansible, jq.

 ## Setup client environment

 The configuration is provided as an [Ansible](https://www.ansible.com/) playbook.
 Therefore, you need to install Ansible for proceeding the process described below.
-For Ubuntu Linux, Ansible can be installed by the following
+Further within Ansible, the example uses "jq" for parsing JSON obtained as outputs of "gcloud" command.
+For Ubuntu Linux, those tools can be installed by the following command:
-command:

 ```
-sudo apt install ansible
+sudo apt install ansible jq
 ```

 The additional required python packages can be installed to venv by running